common-voice/common-voice/.github/ISSUE_TEMPLATE/language_request.md

 1. [optional to share] Why do you want to take part in Common Voice ?

-2. [optional to share] Would you like to have a follow up conversation regarding community building ?
+2. [optional to share] Would you like to have a follow-up conversation regarding community building ?